ippontech/blog-usa/posts/kafka-tutorial-2-simple-consumer-in-kotlin.md

 - When should I mark a message as being processed (committing offsets)?
 - ...

 We didn't see that last part, but the consumer automatically commits the offsets for you during the next call to `poll()` if `enable.auto.commit` is set to `true`, which is the default.
 The whole batch of records will therefore be committed: if your application crashes after processing a few messages but not all of the records of a batch, they will not be committed and will be processed again by another consumer.
+This is called _at least once processing_.
 And there is a lot more to understand about offset management, but this is outside the scope of this post!

 The code of these tutorials can be found [here](https://github.com/aseigneurin/kafka-tutorials).